Chiffon Cake (8-inch black sesame flavor)

 Practice the basic skills of chiffon cake, and make all kinds of cakes as you like😝 Practice the basic skills of chiffon cake, and make all kinds of cakes as you like😝 Practice the basic skills of chiffon cake, and make all kinds of cakes as you like😝 Practice the basic skills of chiffon cake, and make all kinds of cakes as you like😝

-Beginners, please take note!
-Making cakes is very different from cooking.
-You can be casual when cooking, but you must pay attention to details when making cakes.
+Attention, newbies!
+Making cakes is very different from cooking - cooking can be done casually, but making cakes absolutely requires attention to details.
 Details really determine success or failure!
-Don't just take it for granted.
+Don't take it for granted based on your feelings.
 Those seemingly simple operating instructions are full of

 Languages